 Both Ms Jang and Ms Kim filed lawsuits on April 7, immediately upon returning to Korea.
 However, the typed court pleadings did not show any signature or seal of Ms Kim.
 This gives reason for suspicion.
 The pleadings also showed material produced by Exodus (the anti‐JMS group), which bore no relevance to the alleged victims.
 This raises questions as to whether Ms Kim had connections to Exodus before she visited China.

-The issue of sexual assault was intensely argued over in court by the defence and prosecution.
+The defense and the prosecution argued intensely in court about the issue of sexual assault.
 Many aspects of the evidence presented were incongruent to the outcome of the proceeding.
-For example, as explained above, the dishonesty of the sexual assault claims was proven by the hospital records in China which showed no damage to the bodies of the females.
+For example, as explained above, the hospital records in China proved the dishonesty of the sexual assault claims.
+They showed that no one had damaged the bodies of the females.
 Also, the first medical examination undertaken by the Korean police hospital showed ‘no damage to the hymen, and no traces of sexual assault found anywhere.’

 However, two days later, Ms Kim, an accuser, requested another medical examination from the police hospital.
 This time, she was diagnosed with a laceration of 0.5mm, which was different to the previous finding.
 The doctor who conducted the examination stated that this was a slight injury, which could have been the result of excessive bicycle riding.
 Given the difference between the first and second medical diagnosis, the defendant’s lawyer reasoned that the injury was possibly self‐inflicted.

-Further, Ms Kim showed a photo of her abdomen as evidence for her claim that water was forcefully injected into her vagina, which resulted in her swollen abdomen.
+Further, Ms Kim showed a photo of her swollen abdomen as evidence for her claim that Jung Myung Seok had forcefully injected water into her vagina.
 However, the doctor from the Korean Police Hospital who had medically examined Ms Kim testified that this was medically impossible.
 The defendant’s lawyer stated that this photo was intentionally produced to fabricate damage.

 I had heard the testimonies of various witnesses from the CGM during the trial.
 Their testimonies were rational and truthful.
 After 1999, Pastor Park had put much effort to find the truth behind these chains of events.
 His testimony in court was very enlightening as to why Mr Kim, Exodus and the alleged victims insisted on their incomprehensible claims.

 Mr Kim, the leader of Exodus, had written an apology letter on November 15, 1999.
 The letter was authenticated.
-In it, he stated, ‘I profusely apologize for secretly conspiring to cause harm to President Jung Myeong Seok, for disgracing him through the publication of scandalous articles and for scarring him deeply.’
-In addition, he sent apology letters to President Jung on 2 other occasions; March 17 and July 21, 2005.
+In it, he stated, “I profusely apologize for secretly conspiring to cause harm to President Jung Myeong Seok, for disgracing him through the publication of scandalous articles and for scarring him deeply.”
+In addition, he sent apology letters to Jung on two other occasions; March 17 and July 21, 2005.